binary-butterfly/formifly/README.md

     defaultInputType = 'password';

     constructor(defaultValue, defaultErrorMsg, mutationFunc, onError, dependent) {
-        super([new NumberValidator().required(), new StringValidator().required()], defaultValue, defaultErrorMsg, mutationFunc, onError, dependent);
+        super([new NumberValidator().required(), new StringValidator().required()], defaultValue, defaultErrorMsg, mutationFunc, onError, dependent, 1);
     }
 }
 ```

 This has the added benefit that you can hardcode the validator options if you use the validator in multiple places like shown above.
+Note that this example foregoes the passThroughErrorIndex, passThroughOfIndex and passThroughFieldsIndex constructor params as they
+are not needed (or in the case of passThroughErrorIndex static) for this specific AnyOfValidator.
+This may not be the case for your custom validator.

 ### EmailValidator